Boardwalk Budz held the first post-pandemic cannabis conference at the Showboat in Atlantic City, featuring a free market of cannabis products.

 With the entrepreneurs vending in the free market, it was almost a collective middle finger to the New Jersey Attorney General as they continued to operate despite his threat to gifting entrepreneurs.

-Infused brownies, cookies, rice krispies, many strains or cultivars of flower, pre-rolls, taffy, gummies, concentrates, diamonds, wax, kief, cartridge or carts, and battery pens were for sale at competitive prices.
-In addition, many infused off-brand cereals and snacks werre sold in sealed bags with California labels.
+Infused brownies, cookies, Rice Krispies, many strains or cultivars of flower, pre-rolls, taffy, gummies, concentrates, diamonds, wax, kief, cartridge or carts, and battery pens were for sale at competitive prices.
+In addition, many infused off-brand cereals, and snacks were sold in sealed bags with California labels.
 There were also infused drinks that consisted of different flavors such as lemonade, fruit punch, and mango for sale.

 Most of the vendors sought to be as law-abiding as possible.
 They all seem to be knowledgeable about their products and eager to advise potential customers on their optimal use.

-Among the many vendors at the free market were Jersey Shore Extracts, Thnacks, Zara’s Zooties, Bud Bandit, West Winds, the Skunk Father, Mind Leaf, and Best Damn Buds along with many others.
+Among the many vendors at Boardwalk Budz, a celebration of cannabis at the Atlantic City Boardwalk, were Jersey Shore Extracts, Thnacks, Zara’s Zooties, Bud Bandit, West Winds, the Skunk Father, Mind Leaf, and Best Damn Buds, along with many others.
 All want to get a license and criticized the slow rollout process of adult-use cannabis despite the referendum’s legalization, which they pointed to as legalizing their operations.

 Many cannabis vendors reported doing well.
 Some vendors at the free market selling CBD and Delta 8 were disappointed in sales and so by Sunday, had broken out the goods.